Panikos Krystallis: Club career

 Krystallis started his football career in 1953, when he joined the academies of AEL Limassol under Argyris Gavalas and in 1955 he was promoted to the men's team.
 He won two consecutive Cypriot First Division titles in 1954 and 1955.
 In 1956, after he fell out with the management of the club, he was punished and transferred to the cross-town rivals and second division side, Apollon Limassol, where he had his best years as a striker.
-With Apollon he started playing after his suspension ended in and contributed to the promotion of the team to the First Division, while in the period 19601 he became the top scorer in the Cypriot Championship with 26 goals.
-In 1961 he was invited by Omonia, alongside Vassos Aristotelous, to strengthen the team in friendly games they played in Bulgaria and the Soviet Union.
+With Apollon he started playing after his suspension ended in and contributed to the promotion of the team to the First Division, while in the period 1960–01 he became the top scorer in the Cypriot Championship with 26 goals.
+In 1961, he was invited by Omonia, alongside Vassos Aristotelous, to strengthen the team in friendly games they played in Bulgaria and the Soviet Union.
 The return to Cyprus would mark the end of the cooperation with Omonoia, as AEK Athens were interested to include Krystallis in their roster.
 The advanced, for Cypriot standards at the time, Greek Championship, was a "lifetime dream" of all Cypriot footballers and thus Krystallis, for the huge for the time amount of 5,000 British Pounds, along with his compatriot Dimitris Zagylos of Anorthosis Famagusta, were transferred to AEK in August 1961.

-Although Krystallis found in front of him players such as Kostas Nestoridis and Mimis Papaioannou, he managed to impress several times with his appearances.
+Even though Krystallis found in front of him players such as Kostas Nestoridis and Mimis Papaioannou, he managed to make several appearances with the yellow-blacks.
 On 2 May 1962, AEK faced Bolton in a friendly match in Nea Filadelfeia.
-The victory of AEK by 4–2 was largely based on the performance of Krystallis, who was also anointed scorer along with Stamatiadis and Nestoridis who scored twice.
+The victory of AEK by 4–1 was largely based on the performance of Krystallis, who was also anointed scorer along with Stamatiadis and Nestoridis who scored twice.
 The people of Bolton were interested in his acquisition which never took place as the difference of 17,000 pounds that AEK asked for and 12,000 pounds offered by the English was bridged.
-In 1963 he won with the yellow blacks the Championship after a play-off match against Panathinaikos In the summer of 1963, the president of Apollon Limassol, Emilios Michaelidis, hastily arrived in Athens and almost orders Krystallis to return to Cyprus and Apollon, who were in decline and a possible relegation to the second was anything but a Government choice in Cyprus.
+In 1963, he won with the yellow blacks the championship after a play-off match against Panathinaikos.
+In the summer of 1963, the president of Apollon Limassol, Emilios Michaelidis, hastily arrived in Athens and almost ordered Krystallis to return to Cyprus and Apollon, who were in decline and a possible relegation to the second was anything but a Government choice in Cyprus.
 Thus, Krystallis left AEK Athens.

-In his second spell in Apollon he led the club to the conquest of two consecutive Cups in 1966 and 1967, while he won the second cup as a player-coach of the team.
+In his second spell in Apollon, he led the club to the conquest of two consecutive Cups in 1966 and 1967, while he won the second cup as a player-coach of the team.
 He was the player-coach of Apollo from 1967 to 1969.
-In 1969 he was kicked out of the team after a disagreement with the coach.
-In 1970 he returned to AEL Limassol at the suggestion of Nikos Solomonidis.
-In the period 1972-1974 he was a player-coach of AEL, where he finished his career as a fooballer.
+In 1969, he was kicked out of the team after a disagreement with the coach.
+In 1970, he returned to AEL Limassol at the suggestion of Nikos Solomonidis.
+In the period 1972–1974, he was a player-coach of AEL, where he finished his career as a footballer.